Self Care Pt.1, Courage, Gluten Free Jam Muffins, Bill Withers, & Charles Mingus

 (I’m partial to the two piano bit and watching a conductor known for his advocacy of esoteric contemporary classical composers conducting esoteric jazz.
 The beginning of the clip grooves harder.
 You can see the concentration on the poor orchestra.
 Later when the orchestra relaxes into it starts to feel sweeter.)

 Here’s a recipe for “Gluten- Free Strawberry Jam Muffins,” from the “Huckleberry” cookbook.
 I used to think being mindful of gluten was an excuse to be persnickety, until I developed a sensitivity to it after eating too much of it during quarantine.
 (Damn pasta, cookies and cakes!)
 Here’s an alternative that my daughter loves.
 I used blueberry bourbon jam in place of the strawberry jam because that’s what we had.
 Thanks for reading!
+I hope this made you think differently to the world and maybe some exposure to some great, new music.
+Have a wonderful week!
+Xo, Melissa

 Gluten Free Bourbon Blueberry Jam Muffins